strapi/documentation/docs/developer-docs/latest/development/admin-customization.md

 # Admin panel customization

 The admin panel is a `node_module` that is similar to a plugin, except that it encapsulates all the installed plugins of a Strapi application.
-Most of its aspects can be [customized](#customizing-the-admin-panel), and plugins can also [extend](#extending-the-admin-panel) it.
+Some of its aspects can be [customized](#customizing-the-admin-panel), and plugins can also [extend](#extending-the-admin-panel) it.

 <!-- ? wording: should we use 'admin panel' or 'administration panel' throughout the whole documentation? -->